waqas656/spring-security-oauth/oauth-rest/README.md

 4. There are two users registered in the Authorization Server:
    1. john@test.com / 123
    2. mike@other.com / pass
+5. The module uses the new OAuth stack with Java 13.

 ## Relevant Articles: